Seasick-Turtle/100-Days-of-Code/README.md

 * However, I did manage to get the test database to connect to the app and save users through the register form
 * There's been an issue with bcryptjs throwing an error after hitting the register button, still trying to figure out how to solve that issue
 * Will be adding user authentication after posting data to database stops throwing an error

+### Day 12:

+* Worked on TaskIt project
+* Completed functional registration so that documents get stored in users collection for MongoDB
+* Still having an error with 'path is required'
+* Pushed what I had to the main repo so others may also work on fixing the bug